 Seats: 44 | Set menu?
 Yes | Minimum spend? £2,200 | Find out more HERE

 Blanchette | Soho

-The Jungle Room at glorious French bistro Blanchette boasts a hand-painted tropical mural, a glass-walled wine cellar, a cosy table set next to a cosy leather corner banquette, and flickering candlelight.
-The menu here comes in the form of their signature sharing plates, including dishes like crispy frogs’ legs, steak tartare with pickled girolles, crab timbale and seared tuna with avocado… Which you may or may not want to actually share.
+The Jungle Room at glorious French bistro Blanchette boasts a hand-painted tropical mural, a glass-fronted wine cellar, a cosy table set next to a cosy leather corner banquette, and flickering candlelight.
+The menu here comes in the form of their signature sharing plates, including dishes like crispy frogs’ legs, steak tartare with pickled girolles, crab timbale and seared tuna with avocado… which you may or may not actually want to share.

 Paradise was practically built for private parties.
 Almost every room of the teetering Gothic hideaway can be hired out, from the glass-rooved conservatory with a private bar, and the peeling, candlelit bohemian dining room, to the snug Reading Room packed with Chesterfield sofas and a roaring fire, or the vast music room (which comes with its own stage).

 Seats: 10-100 depending on room | Set menu?
 Yes | Minimum spend?
 From £500 – £2500, depending on room and day | Find out more HERE

 We’ve put together a list of Notting Hill’s longest-standing quirky Georgian mansions – but only those with decadent French baroque interiors, which have been serving up an eclectic range of cocktails and seasonal fare for at least 20 years.